 With hundreds of South America cruises happening every year to must-see ports of call, it’s no wonder why so many Australians fall in love with this truly enchanting region.
 If you’re in the mood for a relaxing cruise around South America or are just comparing the latest South America cruises 2024 and 2025, you’ve come to the right place!

 South America, the fourth largest continent on our planet, is a diverse place comprised of 12 countries and together they present a plethora of cruise options.
-It could literally take you years to try them all.
+It could literally take you years to try every South America cruise.
 You can opt for nature exploration in the Galapagos or Patagonia.
 You can visit the beautiful fjords of Chile and the rainforests of the Amazon.
 But you won’t forgo calls upon vibrant cities.
 Many South America cruises delve deep into fascinating places like Buenos Aires, Argentina and Rio de Janeiro, Brazil.
 You’ll learn about colonial Spanish and Portuguese settlements as well as the indigenous peoples of South America.
-The continent—spanning from the equator to sub-Antarctica—is worthy of exploration via cruise ship, and the popularity of the available itineraries on South America cruises continues to grow.
+The continent-spanning from the equator to sub-Antarctica—is worthy of exploration via cruise ship, and the popularity of the available itineraries on South America cruises continues to grow.

 When to Cruise South America

 Keep in mind the sheer size of South America and the changing climates from north to south.
-But, in general, the South American cruise season begins in November and comes to a close in early May.
+But, in general, the South America cruise season begins in November and comes to a close in early May.
 As can be expected, the further south you travel—and away from the equator—the cooler/dryer the temperatures will become.
 In Ushuaia in December, for example, the mountaintops may still be covered in snow.